 Causes of CTRL C Not Copying

-If the CTRL + C is not functioning properly, then it is likely that the CTRL + V isn’t working either.
+If the CTRL + C shortcut keys are not functioning properly, it is likely that the CTRL + V aren’t working either.
 This is because if nothing gets copied to the clipboard, then nothing will be pasted.

 There are several reasons why the CTRL + C shortcut keys are not copying anything:

 - The keyboard driver has malfunctioned.

 - Critical system files have been corrupted.

 - The clipboard is disabled

 - The control shortcuts are disabled (Command Prompt)